 The native form Hedera helix is a particularly reliable climber, while Hedera colchica is only reliable in optimal positions.
 Once an ivy can no longer grow further upwards, it will stop climbing with stem roots and convert to the senescent form “Arborescens”, which develops simple oval, acuminate leaves instead of lobed ones, grows as shrub only and is sold as a different species altogether.
 Flowers in September, a fragrant feasting meadow for bees!
 Fruit during or after winter.
 Bird food.
 Pruning is possible at any time and often necessary to restrict growth as illustrated and described in photos.

 For heights of 6 m and more, it is recommended to install cables to assist climbing / attaching and also to prevent the plant from collapsing, because during a storm and especially if wall plaster is brittle, entire leaf mats may separate and collapse.
 For suitable rope systems refer below.
 Easy and Medium kits, for higher greenings better heavy or even massive systems.
 In addition, weaving the plant into fences, wire nets, trellises etc is very decorative.

+Ivy fruit are poisonous and the leaves may irritate the skin.
 Ivy grows in a strongly light-shunning manner and can cause considerable building damages especially when brickwork and render have cracks into which the ivy can grow and blast them apart with increasing stem girths.
 We are often asked how to treat the remainders of the adventitious roots after ripping down the plant from a façade during its renovation.
 The only way is to burn off / torching the plant traces and repaint the wall.
 Alternatively, to prevent such damages one can use horizontal climbing barriers such as projecting window sills (Photo) or if necessary, install metal sheets at a designated height to prevent the ivy from climbing any further, at least temporarily until the next pruning ...